Wounded Knee Massacre: Fight and ensuing massacre

 After being called to the Pine Ridge Agency, Spotted Elk of the Miniconjou Lakota nation and 350 of his followers were making the slow trip to the agency on December 28, 1890, when they were met by a 7th Cavalry detachment under Major Samuel M. Whitside southwest of Porcupine Butte.
 John Shangreau, a scout and interpreter who was half Lakota, advised the troopers not to disarm the Lakota immediately, as it would lead to violence.
 The troopers escorted the Native Americans about 5 mi westward to Wounded Knee Creek where they told them to make camp.
 Later that evening, Colonel James W. Forsyth and the remainder of the 7th Cavalry arrived, bringing the number of troopers at Wounded Knee to 500.
 In contrast, there were 350 Lakota: 120 men and 230 women and children.
 The troopers surrounded Spotted Elk's encampment and set up four rapid-fire Hotchkiss-designed M1875 mountain guns.
+The cannons were breech-loaded, not automatic weapons.

 December 29, 1890

 At daybreak on December 29, 1890, Forsyth ordered the surrender of weapons and the immediate removal of the Lakota from the "zone of military operations" to awaiting trains.
 Dewey Beard recalled an interpreter's instructions for the disarmament:This officer asked yesterday for 25 guns, but you did not give them, now he will get them, he will take them himself, so he will pick them himself and you better give those you have in your blankets, and your knives and belts and it will be all right.
 When you give all the guns and knives, you will stand in one rank right along the edge of this bank (meaning the ravine) and some number of soldiers will stand in front of you and aim the guns at your foreheads, but the guns are unloaded.A search of the camp confiscated 38 rifles, and more rifles were taken as the soldiers searched the Lakota.
 None of the old men were found to be armed.
 A medicine man named Yellow Bird allegedly harangued the young men who were becoming agitated by the search, and the tension spread to the soldiers.

 Specific details of what triggered the massacre are debated.
 According to some accounts, Yellow Bird began to perform the Ghost Dance, telling the Lakota that their "ghost shirts" were "bulletproof".
 As tensions mounted, Black Coyote refused to give up his rifle; he spoke no English and was deaf and had not understood the order.
-Another Lakota said: "Black Coyote is deaf," and when the soldier persisted, he said, "Stop.
+Another Lakota said: "Black Coyote is deaf," and when the soldier persisted, he said: "Stop.
 He cannot hear your orders."
 At that moment, two soldiers seized Black Coyote from behind, and (allegedly) in the struggle, his rifle discharged.
 At the same moment, Yellow Bird threw some dust into the air, and approximately five young Lakota men with concealed weapons threw aside their blankets and fired their rifles at Troop K of the 7th.
 After this initial exchange, the firing became indiscriminate.